verbnoun/bartleby/README.md

-Bartleby is a Circuit Python synthesizer for the Bartleby Synth by [Attach Part](https://www.attachpart.com) .
+Bartleby is a Midi Controller by [Attach Part](https://www.attachpart.com) .